-However, a specific set of provisions has been reserved for minors, allowing them to acquire citizenship by benefit of the law.
+A specific set of provisions in the new law (Law No. 74/2025) has been reserved for minors, allowing them to acquire citizenship by benefit of law.

-According to Article 4 of the L. 91/1992, Italian by birth parents may choose to declare their intent to pass Italian citizenship to the child before an Italian administrative authority or consulate:
+According to the new Article 4 of Law 91/1992, parents who are Italian by birth or descent (not by residence or marriage) may declare their intention to pass on Italian citizenship to their child before an administrative authority (the Italian consulate if they reside abroad or the Italian municipality if they reside in Italy).
+This declaration can be made if:

 How AcrossBoundaries Can Support You